 Vanguard Predictive Planning

 Forecast fit refers to how successfully your chosen forecast method fits to your actuals.
-A forecast is considered a good fit if it captures all patterns and trends, but ignores random noise.
+A good forecast fit captures all patterns and trends, but ignores random noise.

 To determine whether your forecast method fits well, check out the following: